capidale/capidale-website/content/articles/373702-for-cumbria-sight-loss-charities.md

 Over three years, this project will provide holistic, tailored support to over 1,500 people with sight loss experiencing a crisis across Cumbria.
 All partners will support people to their claim benefit entitlements, access independent living aids/adaptations, attend peer support groupps and get help from other, relevant organisations, so they feel more confident about living independently.

 The project will also empower almost 200 people with sight loss to overcome barriers to volunteering so they can help and support each other to live the lives they wish to lead.

+We look forward to working with all five charities over the next three years to measure the project's impact.